 “Look.
 I have been isolated from the world till now.
 So give me a break.”

-“Well dear, the Legendary Monster Resurrection happens every thousand years.
+“Well, dear, the Legendary Monster Resurrection happens every thousand years.
 One out of the twelve mythical monsters are born.
 The pattern has always been the same.
-The first is the Leviathian, Hydra, Phoneix, Dragon, Black Gryphon, and finally a Titan.
-Every Six thousand years the cycle repeats itself and the world changes when these legendary creatures are born.
+The first is the Leviathan, Hydra, Phoenix, Dragon, Black Gryphon, and finally, a Titan.
+Every Six thousand years, the cycle repeats itself, and the world changes when these legendary creatures are born.
 Nations tremble from the might of these legendary creatures that they have cause devastation that could wipe out their whole existence.
-Since ancient times, Heroes were born to slay these mighty beast and bring back the balance to its original source.”
+Since ancient times, Heroes were born to slay these mighty beasts and bring back the balance to its original source.”

-“So I’m guessing this time it the Age of the Dragons?”
+“So, I’m guessing this time it is the Age of the Dragons?”

-“Yes deary, A dragon had already appeared a nine hundred ninety eight ago and the age of the Red dragon is ending this year.
-The great hero Sol had killed the Red Dragon five hundred years ago and now the Age of the Black Gryphon will begin soon.”
+“Yes dear, A dragon had already appeared nine hundred ninety-eight years ago, and the age of the Red Dragon is ending this year.
+The great hero Sol had killed the Red Dragon five hundred years ago, and now the Age of the Black Gryphon will begin soon.”

 “Oh.”
 I was silent for a second.
 “Are their other dragons out there except from the legends?”

-“Good heavens no. If they were we this world would be in chaos.
+“Good heavens, no. If there was this world would be in chaos.
 Just having one is considered catastrophic in itself.”

 “How do we know when the legend of the six beasts is beginning anyways?”

 “The signs.
 The animals and the birds are more restless this year.
-Monsters starts appearing in unexpected places.
+Monsters start appearing in unexpected places.
 There has been news that the nearby king has been amassing a large army for next year.
-Only one year.
-The legend has always stated that the first day of the first month, the cycle of the six beasts will end and begin anew.
-Their emergence will be herald with lightning and thunder as their roar destroys a nation and fire shall follow causing devastation.”
+The legend has always stated that on the first day of the first month, the cycle of the six beasts will end and begin anew.
+Their emergence will be herald with lightning and thunder as their roar destroys a nation, and fire shall follow, causing devastation.”

 “Has it always been like that?”

 “Yes.
-Never once did the prophecy of the six beasts ever failed in its cycle.
-Since the emergence of the Red dragon, it had destroyed a great kingdom Cullo in under a three days.
-With burning fire it killed thousands.”
+Never once did the prophecy of the six beasts ever fail in its cycle.
+Since the emergence of the Red Dragon, it had destroyed a great kingdom Cullo in under three days.
+With burning fire, it killed thousands.”

 I gasped.
-To hear that the dragon of this world was the typical dragon that you would hear in fairy tales, and the worse part of it is that they bring chaos and destruction everywhere they go.
-Even though I am a dragon myself, this truly brought an nasty mark on my species.
-I personally love being a dragon and to be possibly hunted down was not something that I ever wanted in my whole entire life.
+To hear that the dragon of this world was the typical dragon that you would listen to in fairy tales, and the worse part of it is that they bring chaos and destruction everywhere they go.
+Even though I am a dragon myself, this truly brought a nasty mark on my species.
+I personally love being a dragon, and to be possibly hunted down was not something that I ever wanted in my whole entire life.

 “How long has this cycle been going?”